tonyjose009/socketio_sample/README.md

 * Run the server    - node server.js

-* See the resut     - Open the url http://localhost:3000/ in two browsers
+* See the result     - Open the url http://localhost:3000/ in two browsers

 Thats it.
 Happy Chatting :D